AIHubCentral/docs/assets/Realtime Voice Changer/Local/Tg-Develop's W-Okada Fork.md

 - Once you no longer want your gpu clock speed to be forced anymore you can run `reset_gpu_clocks.bat`.

 ***
+### "Pipeline not initialized"
+If the Web UI Interface is up and running, but when you try to Start Server you get "Pipeline not initialized" in the CMD, be sure:
+- To be on the latest OS Version and GPU Drivers.
+- To have selected the RVC Model before clicking start server.
+- To not have any special characters in the RVC Model Name nor the Program Path.

+***
 ## FAQ
 ***
 ### Why does it run in a browser and not it's own window?